 The Standard of Obedience

 But an important question remains.
-How much or many commands were they to obey?
+How many commands were they to obey?
 The following verse comes just before the giving of the Ten Commandments

 …they entered the Desert of Sinai, and Israel camped there in the desert in front of the mountain.
 Then Moses went up to God, and the LORD called to him from the mountain and said, “… if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 (Exodus 19:2-5)

 And this verse was given just after the Ten Commandments